radixdlt/sargon/README.md

 ## Android

+See Android example app in [examples/android](examples/android)

-Import the `/jvm` directory in Android Studio and run the `app` configuration.
+Import the `/jvm` directory in Android Studio and run the `android` configuration.

 [vscodeext]: https://github.com/radixdlt/radix-transaction-manifest-extension